 # AUC ABE 0.35 0.925 36 0.81604

-# Sample size based on AUC.
+# Sample size is driven by AUC.

 Commonly the PK metric evaluated by ABE drives the sample size.
 Consequently, with 36 subjects the study will be ‘overpowered’ (~0.886) for Cmax.